 - All Student Accounts.
 When disabled, students join the game without the account creation option.

 - Number Of Questions.
 For example, teachers determine how many correct answers are needed to win the race in the Racing game.
-In the Crazy Kingdom game, the questions are related to the number of guests and the Cafe game to serve food items.
+In the Crazy Kingdom game, the questions are related to the number of guests, and the Cafe game serves food items.

 - Other settings are late joining, glitches (power-ups) allowed, and random names.

 Immediate feedback about students’ performance gives teachers vital information.
 They can identify where the class or individual students struggle and which concepts require more explanation and review.
 All gameplay generates summary reports.

 When students answer questions correctly, the screen is green, and a checkmark leads them back to game mode.
 The screen changes to red with an incorrect answer; the correct answer is revealed at the bottom of the screen for three seconds, allowing students to study the correct answer.